-- The best accommodation available at each new location
+- Excellent accommodation at each location

 - All breakfasts and evening meals at the hotel/restaurant